Stephen Roche: Post-1987 career

 At the close of 1987, Roche moved to Fagor MBK, bringing English riders Sean Yates and Malcolm Elliot, 1984 Tour de France King of the Mountains winner Robert Millar and domestique Eddy Schepers.
 The team was criticised for containing too many English speakers.

 The 1988 season began badly with a recurrence of the knee injury and Roche began a gradual decline.
 In 1989 he again took second in Paris–Nice (making four second places) and the Setmana Catalana de Ciclisme.
 Roche finished the 1989 Giro d'Italia ninth behind Laurent Fignon.
 During the 1989 Tour de France, Roche withdrew due to his knee.

-There were problems with his team in and he changed again.
-In 1990, racing for Histor–Sigma, he won the Four Days of Dunkirk and 1991 riding for Roger De Vlaeminck's Tonton Tapis–GB brought victories in the Setmana Catalana de Ciclisme and Critérium International.
+There were problems with his team and he changed again.
+In 1990, racing for Histor–Sigma, he won the Four Days of Dunkirk and in 1991 riding for Roger De Vlaeminck's Tonton Tapis–GB brought victories in the Setmana Catalana de Ciclisme and Critérium International.
 In the 1991 Tour de France, Roche missed the start for his team's Team time trial and was forced to withdraw due to controversially missing the time cut.